In November 1944, the Nazi occupation of Albania ended.

 While Bunk’Art 1 focuses more on the general history regarding Albania’s communist past, Bunk’Art 2, conveniently located right next to Skanderbeg Square in the centre of Tirana, takes a closer look at the different institutions used by the regime to spy, persecute, and control its own people.

-Housed in the secret bunker of the Ministry of Interior, the exhibition starts with a thorough look at the gendarmery and police force (that part is quite lengthy to be honest), before focusing on the secret police Sigurimi (=”security”), as well as the horrible reality of the many concentration and labour camps set up across the country by the communist dictatorship.
+Housed in the secret bunker of the Ministry of Interior, the exhibition starts with a thorough look at the gendarmery and police force (that part is quite lengthy to be honest), before focusing on the secret police Sigurimi (=”security”), as well as the horrible reality of the many concentration camps set up across the country by the communist dictatorship.

 House of Leaves (Tirana)